Replicable-MARL/MARLlib/docs/source/handbook/architecture.rst

 Independent Learning
 ^^^^^^^^^^^^^^^^^^^^

-Independent learning is easy to implement in MARLlib as RLlib provide a great number of algorithms.
+Independent learning (left) is easy to implement in MARLlib as RLlib provide a great number of algorithms.
 Choose one from them and applied to the multi-agent environment to start training is easy and require no extra work compared to RLlib.
 While no data exchange is needed in independent learning of MARL, the performance is worse then centralized training strategy in most tasks.

 Centralized Critic
 ^^^^^^^^^^^^^^^^^^^^

-Centralized critic learning is one of the two centralized training strategies under CTDE framework.
+Centralized critic learning (middle) is one of the two centralized training strategies under CTDE framework.
 Agents are required to share their information after getting the policy output and before the critic value computing.
 Typical information they have to share with other agents including individual observation, actions, and global state (if available).